project-owner/PeppyMeter/README.md

 * Now the meters to display can be defined as a comma separated names
 * It's possible to enable/disable Double Buffering in the configuration file
-* Introduced a meter cache which improves performance

 ## Hokusai Edition 2020.11.15